CryptoBlades/cryptoblades/README.md

 ### Truffle Setup

 - `npm install -g truffle` will install truffle globally
-> NOTE: if you are debugging with Firefox you may need to run the following in truffle console (`truffle console` in the project root directory):
+> NOTE: if you are debugging with Firefox you may need to run the following in truffle console (access with `truffle console` in the project root directory):
 ```
 let s=await NFTStorage.deployed()
 s.setStorageEnabled(true)